How to Overcome Social Anxiety Naturally—It Starts With You

 When you are face to face with a situation that you fear, you may be inclined to protect yourself from the situation and try to avoid the problem.
 However, avoiding the problem will not get you anywhere.
 You need to take risks, be ready to make and learn from mistakes and change your behavior so you can overcome the issue.
 Otherwise you will be trapped and stuck at where you are.

 You can approach the problem objectively by treating everything as an experiment.
 Experiment little changes in your behavior and observe what happens.
 Try new approaches and ways to handle a social situations.
 If a change in behavior managed to decrease your anxiety response, acknowledge it, jot it down and keep practicing.

 For example, you may be scared to talk to new people because you keep thinking that you have nothing interesting to offer or fear you may say something silly.
-So every time you are put in a social setting with new faces all around (e.g. corporate events, wedding dinners), you hide in a corner and will the time away.
-However, you should change your behavior by making yourself talk to new people (at least 1 new person!).
+So every time you are put in a social setting with new faces all around (e.g., corporate events, wedding dinners), you hide in a corner and will the time away.
+However, you should change your behavior by making yourself talk to new people (at least one new person!).

 If you are worried about what to say, you can check online for some examples of conversation starters.

 2. How did you get to know the host of the party/dinner?

 3. Have you heard the news on ____ (recent hot topic)?